 How is a research degree different?

 Students undertaking a research degree will come from a variety of educational, training and employment backgrounds.
-While the majority of undergraduate students may have started their studies shortly after school, students undertaking a research degree may come from industry, clinical practice or employment or straight from an undergraduate or Master’s degree.
+While the majority of undergraduate students may have started their studies shortly after school, students undertaking a research degree may come from industry, clinical practice, employment, or straight from an undergraduate or Master’s degree.